alexaspinalldev/Terra-Java/README.md

 ## AI Implementation and Orchestration

 ### Use Cases and Reflections:
-(Highlight how prompts, such as reverse, question-and-answer or multi-step, were used to support learners with SEND or ALN where relevant.)

   - **Site Ideation:**
     - The name of the site was picked from a list of keyword provided by ChatGPT.
 DALLE was used to create the logo.
-    - AI was also used to expand the user stories from the initial prompt describing the site's function.
+    - AI was also used to expand the user stories from the initial prompt describing the site's functions.

   - **Content:**
-    - Once the ERD was complete, GPT was used to create a JSON file of content for the database.
+    - Once the ERD was complete, GPT was used to create a JSON import scripts for the lists of Vendors and Coffees.

   - **Code Creation:**
-    - Reflection: Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
-    - Examples: Reverse prompts for alternative code solutions and question-answer prompts for resolving specific challenges.
+    - GPT was used to cross-examine my proposed ERD, suggesting new fields, and then create the model objects.

   - **Debugging:**
     - Reflection: Key interventions included resolving logic errors and enhancing maintainability, with a focus on simplifying complex logic to make it accessible.

   - **Performance and UX Optimization:**
     - Reflection: Minimal manual adjustments were needed to apply AI-driven improvements, which enhanced application speed and user experience for all users.

   - **Automated Unit Testing:**
     - Reflection: Adjustments were made to improve test coverage and ensure alignment with functionality.
 Prompts were used to generate inclusive test cases that considered edge cases for accessibility.